Guide to Graphic Design - Scott W. Santoro

 The eclectic spirit of Guide to Graphic Design is no accident.
 Designers throughout the book have contributed short essays on their work styles, their studio habits, and their inspirations.
 Each designer offers a new perspective and approach to possible working methods.
 At the same time, they all show a passion for design and communication.

-Guide to Graphic Design is supplemented (through the separate purchase of MYARTSLAB) by VIDEO PROFILES of talented graphic designers—in other words, great thinkers.
+Guide to Graphic Design is supplemented by VIDEO PROFILES of talented graphic designers—in other words, great thinkers (see the link below).
 Every student who reads this book has the same core talent that they began with.
 Do something with your talent as these designers did; learn the mechanisms used to convey information, integrate ideas, and form into full concepts, but most importantly, learn how to think like a graphic designer.
 When you do, the identities you create for companies and organizations will define your own personal identity.
-You will care more about the work you make, and that care will make your work better.
+You will care more about the work you do, and that care will make your work better.

 —Scott W. Santoro, Guide to Graphic Design; Adjunct, Pratt Institute; Principal, Worksight